Introducing Hong Kong's millionaire party pads

 In 2015, French native Saoud Maherz decided to bring house parties to Hong Kong by launching millionnaire party pad rental agency Exclusive Venue by Rouge.

-Celebrities, financiers and real estate moguls loan out their properties for a night, and are typically compensated with between $10,000 and $19,000 to leave their property.
+Celebrities, financiers and real estate moguls loan out their properties for a night, and are typically compensated with between $10,000 and $19,000 to leave their home.

 Renters pay between $102,000 and $128,000 for packages that, as well as the property, include staff, catering, and security.